dead-claudia/thallium/roadmap.md

 4. Add parallel testing support
     - This will be based on a beast created and managed separately from core.
     - This will involve a secondary config
+5. Add ability to denote inter-test dependencies, and skip ones that depend on failed tests
+    - Sometimes, a test error can result in others starting with invalid state
+    - It's sometimes easier to do integration-style tests, testing each step along the way (particularly useful with highly stateful, low-level code)
+    - This is something no existing test framework I'm aware of actually offers in any capacity
+6. Add first-class support for multiple test groups and test group dependencies
+    - I see this a lot in Java circles, but not in JS circles
+    - I could already use this to some degree here (I already frequently disable the end-to-end tests in normal development)

 ## 0.5.0

-1. Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that is completely untested and completely unaware of ES6. :worried:
+1. Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that is completely untested and completely unaware of ES6 :worried:
     - This will be published out of core
-2. Create a nice REPL driver for Node, in addition to the CLI.\*
+2. Create a nice REPL driver for Node, in addition to the CLI\*
     - This will just be a module + sugar binary, so you can use it with any language

 \* *That's something from Lisp-land I really wish was here...*